Skip to section

-Our company has written over 4,000 resumes over the past 9 years, and we have hired over 50 resume writers during this time, so we know a thing or two about doing this job from home.
+Our companies have written over 6,000 resumes over the past 9 years, and we have hired over 50 resume writers during this time, so we know a thing or two about doing this job.

-Almost 100% of the resume writers who work in this industry work remotely.
+Almost 100% of resume writers who work in this industry work from home.

 A word of warning – it’s not an easy job.

-As a resume writer, you don’t simply write a person’s resume.
-You determine the course of their career trajectory – and their life.
+As a resume writer, you’re not hired to slap some generic words on a page.
+You’re responsible for determining the course of a person’s career trajectory – and their life.
 It’s a big responsibility.